YHaJung/YHaJung/README.md

 I am a student who is studying Computer Science in South Korea.
 I am interested in AI, which makes the seemingly impossible possible.

--  👊 I’m currently working on CodeIng as a Recommendation System Developer.
-  - 🔭I made frontend of http://www.codesum.net/ , which is still in development.
-- 👊 I’m developing an AI algorithm for Hits-Hike Project.
-- 👊 I'm participating in Naver BoostCamp AI-Tech.

 - 👨‍👨‍👧‍👦 I like working in a team project.
 - ✍ I’m currently learning Deep Learning